Skip to content

 An employee of a local construction company drove a company truck to various job sites, and also to and from home each day.
 The employee took the truck to his church’s camp one summer, and while there allowed another person at camp to drive the truck.
 When that driver hit a young boy, the family of the boy, the personal insurer of the driver, and the personal insurer of the employee all looked to our client, the liability insurer of the construction company that owned the truck, to provide primary coverage.
 We were able to obtain a ruling that, regardless of the employee having granted permission to the driver, our client owed no coverage under the terms of its policy because its insured, the construction company itself, had not expressly or impliedly given permission to the driver to drive the truck.

 Mike Ricketts also devotes a substantial portion of his practice to appeals.
-Representative appellate cases in which he was involved include the following decisions:
+Representative appellate cases include the following:

 Professional History